Husain Al-Musallam

-Husain AHZ Al-Musallam (Arabic: حسين المسلم; born 19 May 1960) is a Kuwaiti sports administrator, former international swimmer, and retired airline pilot.
-He is the current President of World Aquatics (formerly FINA), having been first elected in June 2021 and re-elected for an eight-year term in July 2023.
-Al-Musallam also serves as the Director General of the Olympic Council of Asia (OCA) since 2005 and is the Secretary General of the Kuwait Olympic Committee.
+Husain Al-Musallam (حسين المسلم; born 19 May 1960) is a Kuwaiti sports administrator and former airline pilot.
+He currently serves as the Director General of the Olympic Council of Asia, Secretary General of the Kuwait Olympic Committee (KOC), and the president of World Aquatics.

-Early Life and Professional Career
+Early life and career

-Al-Musallam was born in Kuwait.
-He began his sports career as a swimmer, joining the Kazma Sports Club swimming team at age 8 and becoming a member of the Kuwait National Swimming Team at age 13.
-He competed in all Pan-Arab, Asian, and World Swimming Championships between 1974 and 1976.
-He also engaged in Athletics at Kazma Sports Club from 1971 to 1975.
+Musallam was born on 19 May 1960 in Kuwait.
+He joined the swimming club of Kazma Sports Club at the age of 8 and became a member of the national team at 13.
+Between 1974 and 1976, he competed in all Pan-Arab, Asian and World Swimming Championships.